 Sweeping out ashes from the fireplace with a dustpan and brush is a dirty and awkward job because ash is very light and quickly swirls around.
 So it makes sense to use a vacuum cleaner to remove the ash.
 Conventional vacuum cleaners, however, cannot cope with this job and should not be used here.

-Why can't I use a regular vacuum cleaner?
+Why can't I use a conventional vacuum cleaner?

 The filters for ash vacuum cleaners are designed so that even fine particles of ash can be reliably vacuumed.
-Moreover, ash vacuum cleaners must fulfill certain safety requirements: a metal suction hose and flame-resistant canister prevent remnants of embers from damaging the vacuum cleaner or starting a smouldering fire.
+Moreover, ash vacuum cleaners must fulfil particular safety requirements: A metal suction hose and flame-resistant catch pan prevent remnants of embers damaging the vacuum cleaner or, in the worst-case scenario, even starting a smouldering fire.

-In order to clean the filter effectively to prevent blockages, ash vacuum cleaners also have a unique cleaning function.
+In order to clean the filter effectively to prevent blockages, ash vacuum cleaners also have a suitable cleaning function.
 There are models on which you can press a button to change the direction of the air flow to clean the filter effectively.
-This doesn't create any dust for the user since the dust is routed straight back into the canister.
+This doesn't create any dust for the user since the dust is routed straight back into the catch pan.

-Working safely work with an ash vacuum cleaner
+Working safely work with the ash vacuum cleaner

-Before starting work, the ash should be allowed to cool to a temperature below 104 °F. Use a poker to examine large pieces of wood for embers.
+Before starting work, the ash should be allowed to cool to a temperature below 40 °C. Use a poker to examine large pieces of wood for embers.
 Only start vacuuming when you are sure that there are no hidden embers in the fireplace.
-Use just the metal hand tube for vacuuming here – without a nozzle attached.
+Only the metal hand tube is used for vacuuming here – without a nozzle attached.

 Additional application possibilities